morteck/tmuxified/README.md

     - Scroll through panes and resize them using the mouse.

 - **Custom Key Bindings:**

     - Intuitive and ergonomic key bindings for common actions.
     - Check the configuration file for a comprehensive list.

 - **Plugin Support:** Easily extend functionality with popular tmux plugins for additional uses.

+If you'd like to contribute to this repository, please feel free to fork this repo and commit changes for approval.